ArtifactDB/gobbler/README.md

   This has the `project` string property.
 - `reindex-version` indicates that a non-probational version was reindexed.
   This has the `project`, `asset`, `version` string properties to describe the version.
+  It also has the `latest` boolean property to indicate whether the reindexed version is the latest one for its asset.

 Downstream systems can inspect these files to determine what changes have occurred in the registry.
 This is intended for systems that need to maintain a database index on top of the bucket's contents.